 An attorney retained by or on behalf of the agency associate for the purpose of determining the legal options of the associate with regard to the conduct.

-SELECT ONE OPTION

 SALE OF PROTECTED INFORMATION

 This agency prohibits the selling for profit of protected information or data.

-This agency requires the review of the Privacy Officer for any sale of protected information.

-ADOPT

 AVAILABILITY OF INFORMATION

 This agency shall prepare, maintain and retain records relating to the use and disclosure of PHI in such form and for such time periods as required by applicable state and federal laws, rules and regulations.
 Upon reasonable request, covered entities may obtain copy and have access to any medical, administrative or financial record of the agency related to the use and disclosure of PHI.
 Review executed business associate agreement with covered entity to determine any appropriate charges for copies of the records.
 The agency shall make available information to covered entities to fulfill obligations to provide access to, provide a copy of and account for disclosures with respect to PHI pursuant to HIPAA and the HIPAA Regulations.

-ADOPT

 AUDITS, INSPECTIONS and ENFORCEMENT

 This agency upon reasonable notice and determination will comply with legal obligations of HIPAA relating to audits, inspections and enforcement.

-ADOPT

 LITIGATION or ADMINISTRATIVE PROCEEDINGS

 This agency shall make itself, and any contractors, employees or agents assisting the Agency in the performance of its obligations with covered entities to be available to testify as witnesses, or otherwise, in the event of litigation or administrative proceedings being commenced against a covered entity, based upon claimed violation of HIPAA, the HIPAA Regulations or other laws relating to security and privacy except where the Agency or its contractor, employee or agent is a named adverse party.

-ADOPT

 MINIMUM NECESSARY

 The privacy regulation describes minimum necessary as limiting the use, disclosure, or request of protected health information to the least amount required to accomplish the intended purpose.